-- 4. Venkat Ramaswamy and Kerimcan Ozcan, "Here's How to Think About Value in a Platform Economy", American Marketing Association, 2018 http://venkatramaswamy.com/eventsnews\files/2018-ama.html - 5.
-Venkat Ramaswamy, "Leading the experience ecosystem revolution innovating offerings as interactive platforms", Strategy & Leadership, 2020 - 6.
-Venkat Ramaswamy and Maarten K. Pieters, "How companies can learn to operate as co-creational, adaptive, "living" enterprises", Strategy & Leadership, 2021
+4. Venkat Ramaswamy and Kerimcan Ozcan, "Here's How to Think About Value in a Platform Economy", American Marketing Association, 2018 http://venkatramaswamy.com/eventsnews_files/2018-ama.html

+5. Venkat Ramaswamy, "Leading the experience ecosystem revolution - innovating offerings as interactive platforms", Strategy & Leadership, 2020

+6. Venkat Ramaswamy and Maarten K. Pieters, "How companies can learn to operate as co-creational, adaptive, "living" enterprises", Strategy & Leadership, 2021

-4. PIE X Lens
+4. PIE X Ecosystem Lens

-We need a new lens to navigate in the new world of the X-verse revolution.
-That lens is the PIE X lens - Platforms, Impacts, Engagements, and eXperiences.
-Think of this lens as a holo-lens, which enables enterprises to visualize the newer opportunities (and identify the associated challenges) of digitalized innovation and value creation in the X-verse.
-(See Figure 6.)
+In order to navigate in this new world of X-verse we need a new lens.
+That lens is the PIE X Ecosystem lens - Platforms, Impacts, Engagement, Experiencers, and Ecosystems.
+Think of this lens as a holo-lens, which enables enterprises to visualise newer opportunities for value creation in the X-verse.
+(Refer to Fig 5.)44

-Figure 6: PIE X lens (Source: Venkat Ramaswamy)
+Fig 5 : PIE X Ecosystem Lens (Source: Venkat Ramaswamy)